 5 Types Of Cough And When To Call A Doctor

 Although a cough can sound awful, it’s not usually a sign of a serious condition.
 In fact, coughing is a healthy and important reflex that helps protect the airways in the throat and chest.
-But sometimes, your child’s coughs will warrant a trip to the doctor.
+But sometimes, your child’s coughs, or your own, will warrant a trip to the doctor.
 Understanding what different types of coughs could mean will help you know how to take care of them and when to go to the doctor.

 READ NEXT: My Child Has Croup – What Should I Do?

 1.Wet and productive

 What does it mean?
 Mucus runs down the back of the throat at night (known as a postnasal drip), and most likely there is a runny nose to contend with too

 The likely cause is: An infection (such as a cold, sinusitis, or pneumonia), or allergies.

 How to treat?
 Use saline nose drops, and offer lots of fluids to help thin the mucus.
 Dairy products (milk, yoghurts, etc) can often thicken the mucus, so should be limited where possible, although young babies under one will still need milk for their daily nutrient intake.
 If your child has a fever along with the cough, call the doctor to rule out a more serious infection.

 2. Dry and raspy

 What does it mean?
 There is irritation somewhere within your child’s airways